SomdattaNag/Security-Screening-System/README.md

 1. This is a functional prototype designed for a security checkpoint use case.
 It demonstrates the core facial recognition and threat-detection logic of a real-time screening system.
 The project is modular and can be extended to integrate with IoT hardware or GUI interfaces as needed.
 2. Due to a deliberately lower matching threshold to reduce false positives, the system might produce false negatives in few cases.
 3. To improve accuracy and reliability, it is recommended to use a larger number of diverse images per individual in the dataset.
+4. Only the data of individuals identified as potential threats or confirmed matches is temporarily stored in the system for legal verification purposes.
+We prioritize civilian privacy and, as such, the system does not store any data for non-matching or safe individuals.
+All data retention is limited to potential threats only and handled with strict confidentiality.

 # License
 This project is licensed under the [MIT License](LICENSE).